 Options to suppress blinking, flickering, flashing, or otherwise distracting content

-Simpler text that is supplemented by images, graphs, and other illustrations
+Text written in plain language that may be supplemented by symbols, images, graphs, or other illustrations

 People with cognitive and neurological disabilities use different types of web browsing methods, depending on their particular needs.
 For instance, some people use text-to-speech software to hear the information while reading it visually, or use captions to read the information while hearing it.
-Some people use tools that resize text and spacing, and customize colors to assist reading, and grammar and spelling tools to assist writing.
+Some people use tools that resize text and white space and some may customize colors to assist with reading.
+Grammar and spelling tools may also be used to assist with writing.
 For these web browsing methods to work, developers need to consider web accessibility requirements which are often shared by people with hearing, physical, speech, or visual disabilities.

 Examples of Cognitive and Neurological Disabilities